 Graduation gifts are different than presents for other occasions.
 You want a gift for a college-bound son or daughter, niece, nephew or friend, to be personal, convey meaning, or have utility on campus this fall.
 We came up with loads of ideas and, if you haven’t seen the first part of our favorite grad gifts for high school kids, here it is, Part 1.

 We make a small amount of compensation from some of the purchases made through some of the Amazon and other affiliate links in this post.
 This helps up pay for the content on these pages – thanks!

-Best High School Graduation Gifts 2018: Part 2
+Best High School Grad Gifts 2019: Part 2

 For your kid’s entire life, you have known where the thermometer is, dispensed band aids and decided when they were truly too sick to go to school.
 They need a first aid kit to take with them to college and you are the best person to decide what should go in it.
 Consider a see-through storage bag like this Transparent Sundry Bag, and fill it with what you know your kid will need at college.